DMarby/yokuso/README.md

 # Yokusō
 [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) proxy for [Dropshare](https://getdropsha.re/), using [OpenResty](https://openresty.org).
 Yokusō makes it possible to use a private DigitalOcean Space with Dropshare, without needing to store the API keys on your device.
-It also caches the requests, for faster serving of the files you upload.
+It also caches the requests, to serve the files you upload faster.

 ## Usage